javajon/pact-with-kubernetes/readme.md

 ### Deploy ms-cities Container ###

-    Build and deploy the ms-cities container
+    Build and deploy the ms-cities microservice container

     cd ms-cities && ./gradlew pushImage && cd ..

 The ms-cities container image is now listed in the private registry running on the cluster.

-### Start Browser for Container Registry ###
+### View Container Registry Contents ###

 While you just deployed two containers to the registry, it's difficult to see them without a view that lists the contents of the registry.
-Run this command to add an additional service that enables a browser based viewer for the registry:
+Run this command to add a service that enables a browser based viewer for the registry:

     Start a registry viewer service